Prison Legal News:

 Confiscation of "New Afrikan" Literature May Violate First Amendment

-Garridan Nelson, a Washington state prisoner in the Airway Heights Correctional ...
+Garridan Nelson, a Washington state prisoner in the Airway Heights Correctional Center, ...

 The Washington Court of Appeals, Division I, upheld a prisoner's disciplinary plea agreement even though his punishment was more extensive than what he had agreed to.
 The agreement was only upheld, however, because no good time was taken.